|Yankees coming to town to play World Series champs|

 The injuries forced Kevin Youkilis to move across the diamond to play third in the series finale against Detroit.
 Sean Casey stepped in at first base.

 The Red Sox and Yankees play so much - 108 games over the past five years - that they have the routine down pat.
 At his pregame media briefing on Thursday, Francona held off the questions because he didn't see a familiar face - a New York Daily News reporter who has spent so much time in Boston that he could join the local BBWAA chapter.

 ``We can't start without Roger Rubin,'' Francona said. ``It's the day before New York, he's got to be here.''

 He was also ready with his standard response when asked about how the Yankees would respond to their new manager Joe Girardi.

 ``I don't need to manage both teams.
 Got my hands full here,'' Francona said. ``I'd really rather try to beat Detroit and get them out of here.''

 Girardi was looking forward to his first trip to Fenway Park as Yankees manager.

-``I think it will just as hostile and enjoyable and intense.'' he said. ``Just the intensity of the game, the intensity of the fans.
+``I think it will be just as hostile and enjoyable and intense.'' he said. ``Just the intensity of the game, the intensity of the fans.
 And the length of the games become quite incredible too.
-Anytime you go into a ballpark and it's full, whether they are for you are against you, I think it's a good environment because it is loud and people are on the edge of their seats.''
+Anytime you go into a ballpark and it's full, whether they are for you or against you, I think it's a good environment because it is loud and people are on the edge of their seats.''

 AP freelance writer Alan Eskew in Kansas City, Mo., contributed to this report.